muratk5n/thirdwave/en/2023/01/dried-turkey.md

 fat) plus dried soup (Greek trahana [1]), hot water, boom.
 Just created a camp stew.

-Beet root, chards, apples work well, for any day, don't want anything that is too citric (oranges) or too high on potassium even though it has great eyesight benefits (carrots), or too high in iron (spinach instead of chards).
+* Beet root, chards, apples work well, for any day, don't want anything that is too citric (oranges) or too high on potassium even though it has great eyesight benefits (carrots), or too high in iron (spinach instead of chards).
 Too much potassium will create sleepiness, too much iron is as harmful almost as much as too little.

-Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole turkey breast, bcz with latter approach end-product hardens too much, becomes difficult to mix in a stew, or chewed on seperately if necessary.
-The approach here [2] powders dried raw meat pieces, that's fine for those with heavy-duty mixer available.
+* Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product hardens too much, becomes difficult to mix in a stew, or eaten seperately.
+The approach here [2] powders dried raw meat pieces, that's fine for those with heavy-duty mixer.

-Vegs are to be dried seperately on a dehydrator at 50C for >8 hours (optimal temp to keep vitamins in), or purchased.
+* Vegs are to be dried seperately on a dehydrator at 50C for >8 hours (optimal temp to keep vitamins in), or purchased.

+* Pre-cook / blend step was added when ground raw meat is not available, usually for poultry it won't be.
+If it is, exact same steps in [3] will work.

 Reference